HeHeHuang/DeepLearningNLP/GenderFromName/README.md

   python model.py
   ```

+  It will take 20 mins to save model(depend on your laptop) .

-  The model will be saved in under Model folder
+  The model will be saved in under Model folder.

+  if you don't have so much time or you wanna check web app first. you can copy the Model folder from backup folder to GenderFromName. it is trained model.

 4. ### You can import flask framework to access an web app